KIM’S BACK IN HUNT FOR BIG PRIZES

 Bailey acknowledges that likely odds-on favourite Willie Mullins’ Chacun Pour Soi will prove a formidable opponent, having been “unbelievably impressive” at Leopardstown in his preparatory race, but adds: “He’s got to get there.
 We’ve all got to get there.
 And my horse is on an upward curve.
 Is he good enough?
 Probably not.
 But provided he keeps going in the right direction, he’s got every right to be there.
 He’s unbelievably consistent, he’s progressed, and I’m really impressed with him.”

-Vinndication, who began his career with six wins on the spin has also improved, giving best to only Paul Nicholls’ high-class chaser Cyrname in October’s Charlie Hall Chase at last year.
-“He’s had a meteoritic rise, bar that hiccup last time (when unseating at Newbury),” says Bailey who has him entered for both the Stayers’ Hurdle and the Gold Cup.
+Vinndication, who began his career with six wins on the spin has also improved, giving best to only Paul Nicholls’ high-class chaser Cyrname in October’s Charlie Hall Chase at Wetherby last year.
+“He’s had a meteoritic rise, bar that hiccup last time (when unseating at ),” says Bailey who has him entered for both the Stayers’ Hurdle and the Gold Cup.
 He could also be entered for the Ultima Handicap Chase in which he ran in last year – a race also likely to be contested by Happygolucky, another of Bailey’s Cheltenham course winners.

 Kim Bailey